diogocarp/diogocarp/README.md

 I have worked at events, assembling, configuring and maintaining computers and consoles.

-I currently work as a Full-Stack developer, focusing on HTML, CSS, JavaScript, JQuery, Bootstrap, ColdFusion, SQL Server and Power BI, I lead a development team for integration projects with new technologies, I give presentations and train development interns in integration, document and organize sprints using the agile Scrum methodology.
+I currently work as a Full-Stack developer, focusing on Java, Flutter, React, I lead a development team for integration projects with new technologies, I give presentations and train development interns in integration, document and organize sprints using the agile Scrum methodology.

 I am proactive, committed, dedicated and efficient, I try to prioritize quality delivery with creativity in solving problems and time efficiency.
 I'm looking for challenges that bring future perspective and growth together.<br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=diogocarp" color="blue" alt="Profile views" /> </p>